voidvoxel/xor/README.md

-# braintime-xor
+# `xor`

 A feed forward neural network that predicts XOR